ice-bit/SRead/README.md

 ## Usage
 1. Connect a device to your computer(e.g and Arduino) and retrieve his port name(e.g `/dev/ttyXXX`)
-2. Read from serial port using: `./sread -r /dev/ttyACM0 -b 9600 -e false`
+2. Read from serial port using: `./sread -r /dev/ttyACM0 -b 9600`
-3. Write to serial port using: `./sread -w /dev/ttyACM0 -b 9600 -e false -d <string_to_write>`
+3. Write to serial port using: `./sread -w /dev/ttyACM0 -b 9600 -d <string_to_write>`

 ```
 SRead is a tool to read/write from/into serial ports under POSIX systems

-Allowed options:
-  -h [ --help ]         Print the helper
+-h, --help  | Print this helper
-  -r [ --read ] arg     Read from device/port
+-r, --read  | Read from specified device/port
-  -w [ --write ] arg    Write to device/port
+-w, --write | Write to specified device/port
-  -d [ --data ] arg     Data to write to device/port
+-d, --data  | Data to write to device/port
-  -b [ --baud ] arg     Specify baud rate
+-b, --baud  | Specify baud rate
-  -e [ --echo ] arg     Enable/Disable echo mode
-  -a [ --about ]        About this tool
+-a, --about | About this tool
 ```
 ## Baud rates
 SRead offers some common baud rates, however you cannot use a custom one, the following baud rates are supported:
 - 9600
 - 38400
 - 57600
 - 115200

-## Echo mode
-Echo mode can be enabled or disabled using the `--echo,-e` flag, however this should not change the behavior of the tool since [canonical mode](https://www.gnu.org/software/libc/manual/html_node/Canonical-or-Not.html) is always disabled.
+- 230400
+- 460800

 ## Examples
 **read example using Arduino**